Kočani medieval towers

-Kočani medieval towers are located in Kocani, North Macedonia.
-They were probably built in the second half of the 17th century, when the city was under Ottoman administration.
-Impact in construction had oriental architecture.
+The Kočani medieval towers are located in Kočani, North Macedonia.
+According to legend, they were probably built in the second half of the 17th century, when the city was under Ottoman administration.
+The building has oriental styled architecture.

-According to current findings, in Kočani and its immediate surroundings were built three medieval towers, two of which are located in the city, situated on both banks of the Kočani river, while the third is located in the village of Dolni Podlog.
-Those were bey's residential towers.
-In fact, those residential towers had defensive position, and one of them was used as a clock tower.
-It is located near the elementary school "Rade Kratovce and served to indicate the hours by sound in earlier times.
+In Kočani and its immediate surroundings, three medieval towers had been built, two of which are located in the city, situated on both banks of the Kočani river, while the third is located in the village of Dolni Podlog.
+They were used as the Ottoman bey's residential towers.
+The residential towers had a defensive position, and one of them was also used as a clock tower.
+It is located near the elementary school "Rade Kratovce" and served to indicate the hours by sound in earlier times.

-Constructed of massive walls of stone, they left until nowadays as the signs of the past of Kočani.
-In 1957, the National Authority for Protection of Monuments put under the Law protection both towers in the city.
+Constructed of massive walls of stone, they have been left nowadays as signs of the past of Kočani.
+In 1957, the National Authority for Protection of Monuments put both towers under the protection of law.